 Divorce mediation is a time-limited, confidential process in which both you and your spouse meet with a neutral third person (the mediator) who helps you decide on the division of parenting responsibilities, where your children will live, when your children will spend time with each parent, how parenting decisions will be made, and the financial issues of property and support.
-Mediation may be voluntarily chosen by the parties or it may be ordered by the Court in litigation.
-Whether Court ordered or voluntarily chosen, mediation is voluntary in that the parties may, but are not required, to reach an agreement about the disputed issues.
+Mediation may be voluntarily chosen by the parties or it may be ordered by the court.
+Whether court ordered or voluntarily chosen, mediation is voluntary in that the parties may, but are not required, to reach an agreement about the disputed issues.
 The goal of mediation is to reach an agreement, the terms of which are in the parties’ control.
 In litigation, decision-making is turned over to a Judge or Magistrate, who will make the decision for the parties.

 When deciding whether or not to choose mediation, here are some broad guidelines to think about: